coleygroup/openretro/README.md

 By default, the benchmarking engine will canonicalize the reactions and subsequently re-number the atoms.
 This is done to avoid the information leak that RetroXpert (https://github.com/uta-smile/RetroXpert/blob/canonical_product/readme.md) and GraphRetro (https://arxiv.org/pdf/2006.07038.pdf) have suffered from.
-Without re-calibrating the atom mapping, the accuracies would be higher than expected since the original numbering might hint at where the reaction center is.
+Without re-calibrating the atom mapping, the test accuracies would be higher than expected since the original numbering might hint at where the reaction center is.
 Nevertheless, in some cases it would be necessary to turn off canonicalization, e.g. when benchmarking Transformer with augmented non-canonical data.
 To benchmark without canonicalization (for Transformer only), run
 ```
-bash scripts/benchmark_in_docker.sh --no_canonicalization transformer
+bash scripts/benchmark_in_docker.sh no_canonicalization transformer
 ```

 # Development (TODO)